zachj1582/hoc-afternoon/README.md

 <br />

 Head down to the return of the `Currency` component inside of `withCurrency`.
 Here we will use a ternary to determine if our user has selected something from the dropdownn.
-Luckily on state we have a key of `currencyChose` which is a boolean.
-Use this to determine of we should display the BaseComponent or if we should display the text `Please Select Currency`.
+Luckily on state we have a key of `currencyChosen` which is a boolean.
+Use this to determine if we should display the BaseComponent or if we should display the text `Please Select Currency`.

 </details>